Resumen

 - male sex (acute fractures)

-- female sex (stress and insufficiency fractures)
+- female sex (fatigue and insufficiency fractures)

 - prolonged corticosteroid use (insufficiency fractures)

-- low body mass index (insufficiency fractures)
+- low BMI (insufficiency fractures)

 - history of recent fall (insufficiency fractures)